 Expertly crafted low-budget time travel movie about a middle-aged man (Karra Elejalde) who, after catching a glimpse of a naked woman in the forest outside his new house, goes into the woods to take a closer look and is suddenly stabbed in the arm by a fiend in a pink head bandage.
 If that's not weird enough, the man, fleeing from his mysterious attacker, runs to a nearby building and hides inside... a time machine, which promptly sends him about one hour back in time.

-While it may remind some of the no-budget American indie Primer, Timecrimes' tangle of time travel paradoxes is far less confounding.
+While the film may remind some of the no-budget American indie Primer, Timecrimes' tangle of time travel paradoxes is far less confounding.
 Things are wrapped up nicely at the end, though it's still worth a second viewing to catch all the details.
 Direction, cast, editing, cinematography, and music are all strong.
-This is must-see viewing for any fan of time travel fiction - and in fact it's just a good movie, period.
+This is must-see viewing for any fan of time travel fiction – and in fact it's just a good movie, period.